alphagov/government-service-design-manual/Copy and content/styleguide.md

 List the organisations which have a major involvement, and what work is being done by them or with them.

-Write full sentences, don’t just list the organisations.
+Write full sentences, don't just list the organisations.

 Detail pages (optional)
 -----------------------